-- A. erecting, remodeling and making additions to necessary public buildings; - B. constructing or repairing public roads and bridges and purchasing capital equipment for such projects; - C. constructing or acquiring a system for supplying water, including the acqui-

-Article IX - State, County and Municipal Indebtedness sition of water and water rights, necessary real estate or rights-of-way and easements;
+- A. erecting, remodeling and making additions to necessary public buildings; - B. constructing or repairing public roads and bridges and purchasing capital equipment for such projects; - C. constructing or acquiring a system for supplying water, including the acquisition of water and water rights, necessary real estate or rights-of-way and easements; - D. constructing or acquiring a sewer system, including the necessary real estate or rights-of-way and easements; - E. constructing an airport or sanitary landfill, including the necessary real estate; - F. acquiring necessary real estate for open space, open space trails and related areas and facilities; or

-- D. constructing or acquiring a sewer system, including the necessary real estate or rights-of-way and easements; - E. constructing an airport or sanitary landfill, including the necessary real estate; - F. acquiring necessary real estate for open space, open space trails and related areas and facilities; or - G. the purchase of books and other library resources for libraries in the county.
+G. the purchase of books and other library resources for libraries in the county.